-A72.14 Examination results
+A72.14 Examination results37

 - (a) As indicated in the module guide, a faculty or a department must make provisional examination results of the main and additional examinations available to students within seven (7) working days after an examination as scheduled in the examination timetable. - (b) After the final evaluation of the assessment reports or after adjustments/corrections have been made, the Registrar officially informs the student and the examiners of the result. - (c) Provisional examination results can also be accessed electronically by following a prescribed procedure, and they are also available on the UFS website. - (d) Students are responsible for obtaining their results before the additional examination. - (e) Except where the Senior Director of Finance decides otherwise, official examination results are made available electronically to a student. - (f) A student may discuss the results of an examination, test or assignment with the lecturer and with the academic head of department (irrespective of a student's account being in arrears, but on condition that particulars regarding the results are not divulged).
 The following procedures apply: - (i) The discussion must take place within five (5) working days after the provisional results have been announced.
 A student has the right to address a justified written appeal to the dean, with notification to the academic head of department.
 Such appeal must be lodged within two (2) working days after discussion with the academic head of department. - (ii) At the Qwaqwa Campus, the discussion is held with the lecturer and the assistant dean in consultation with the Campus Vice-Principal: Academic and Research of the Qwaqwa Campus, within five (5) working days after the provisional results have been announced.
 A student has the right to address a justified written appeal to the Campus Principal, with notification to the Campus Vice-Principal: Academic and Research of the Qwaqwa Campus.
-Such appeal must be lodged within two (2) working days after the results have been discussed with the Campus Vice-Principal: Academic and Research of the assistant dean and Research of the Qwaqwa Campus, in consultation with the assistant dean and Registrar. - (g) For the purposes of the above-mentioned discussion, the student has the right of access to her/his script. - (h) If, owing to extraordinary circumstances, an examination result and/or feedback regarding an application in respect of an additional examination is not available one (1) week before the date of the additional examination, a further ad hoc examination may be scheduled with the approval of the programme director and the academic head of department, with written notification to the dean and to the Registrar: Examination Administration Division, provided that - (i) as regards first-semester modules, such an ad hoc examination must take place before the second semester commences; - (ii) as regards year modules and second-semester modules, such an ad hoc examination must take place before the new academic year commences;
+Such appeal must be lodged within two (2) working days after the results have been discussed with the Campus Vice-Principal: Academic and Research of the Qwaqwa Campus, in consultation with the assistant dean and Registrar. - (g) For the purposes of the above-mentioned discussion, the student has the right of access to her/his script.

-&lt;sup>39 The academic results of students whose accounts are in arrears by more than two thousand rand (R2000,00) will not be made available to the students.
+The academic results of students whose accounts are in arrears by more than two thousand rand (R2000,00) will not be made available to the students.